AP6YC/MetaICVI.jl/README.md

 The options are

+- `classifier_selection`: a symbol for a linear classifier from `ScikitLearn.jl` (only used if you are creating and training a new classifier).
+- `classifier_opts`: the options passed to the classifier during instantiation (also only used if creating and training a new classifier).
 - `icvi_window`: the number of ICVI criterion values to compute rank correlation across.
 - `correlation_window`: the number of correlations to compute rocket features across.
 - `rocket_file`: filename of a saved RocketModule.